 Kerry was previously a Professor of Construction Management at RMIT University, Melbourne where she held various positions including Deputy Pro Vice Chancellor Learning and Teaching and was responsible for the teaching portfolio across the College with over 22,000 enrolled students.
 She is an experienced academic leader and has also worked at Deakin University, University of Newcastle and UNITEC in New Zealand.

 Monika has over 15 years’ experience in the energy and chemical manufacturing sectors and has held senior quality control and audit positions at Pfizer and Wesfarmers Chemical, Energy and Fertilisers.

 Monika ensures business improvement and operational excellence in projects are achieved by aptly applying Business Process Management (BPM), Six Sigma and Lean Manufacturing business practices.
 Her strategic understanding of operating environments ensure customer expectations are met.

 Monika is currently a Director of the Lean Construction Institute – Australasia Ltd (LCIA) and her expertise is focused towards delivering an efficient and effective compliance structure for the LCIA.
 She has previously been a Committee Member for the Association for Manufacturing Excellence (AME WA)

-Monika has completed a Master of Business Administration (Finance) at the University of South Australia International Business School.
+Monika is currently completing a Master of Business Administration (Oil and Gas) at Curtin University Graduate School of Business and a Master of Business Administration (Finance) at the University of South Australia International Business School

 Richard is Industry Director – Integrated Project Delivery of the planning, advisory and engineering consultancy services for AECOM in the Australia-New Zealand Region.